-The Bugatti Circuit is a shorter, purpose-built section of the track, measuring 4.185 km in length.
-The Bugatti Circuit is used for smaller events and testing, and it is also used during the 24 Hours of Le Mans race as the pit and paddock area.
-The circuit features a mix of high-speed and technical corners, including the Dunlop Esses and the chicane at the end of the straight.
+A shorter, purpose-built section measuring 4.185 kilometers, the Bugatti Circuit is mainly used for smaller events and testing.
+During the 24 Hours of Le Mans race, it serves as the pit and paddock area.
+It features a mix of high-speed and technical corners, including the Dunlop Esses and a chicane at the end of the straight.

-The Le Mans circuit has a rich history, dating back to 1923 when the first 24 Hours of Le Mans race was held.
-The race has since become one of the most prestigious events in motorsport, attracting the best drivers and teams from around the world.
-The race is known for its unique format, which requires teams to race for 24 hours straight, with drivers taking turns behind the wheel.
+The Le Mans circuit has a storied history dating back to 1923, when the first 24 Hours of Le Mans race was held.
+This event has since grown into one of the most prestigious motorsport competitions, attracting the best drivers and teams from across the globe.
+Its unique format requires teams to race for a grueling 24 hours straight, with drivers taking turns behind the wheel.

-The 24 Hours of Le Mans race is held in June each year and attracts over 250,000 spectators to the circuit.
+Held annually in June, the 24 Hours of Le Mans draws over 250,000 spectators to the circuit.
 The race is divided into several classes, including prototypes, GT cars, and touring cars, each with their own set of regulations.
-The race is a true test of endurance, with drivers and teams battling not only each other but also the grueling conditions of the circuit, including extreme temperatures, rain, and darkness.
+It is a true test of endurance, with drivers and teams not only battling each other but also contending with the circuit's harsh conditions, which include extreme temperatures, rain, and the cover of darkness.

-The Le Mans circuit has undergone several modifications over the years to improve safety and meet the evolving needs of motorsport.
-The most recent modification was in 2018 when the track was extended by 150 meters at the end of the Porsche Curves.
-The extension was designed to improve safety by reducing the speed of cars before they enter the pit lane.
+Over the years, the Le Mans circuit has undergone several modifications to enhance safety and meet the evolving requirements of motorsport.
+The most recent alteration in 2018 extended the track by 150 meters at the end of the Porsche Curves, aimed at improving safety by reducing car speeds before they enter the pit lane.

-The Le Mans circuit is not only known for its famous endurance race but also for hosting other major racing events.
-The circuit has played host to the World Endurance Championship, the European Le Mans Series, and the Le Mans Classic.
-The Le Mans Classic is a biennial event that features historic racing cars from the 1920s to the 1970s, and it is a popular event for motorsport enthusiasts and vintage car collectors.
+Beyond the iconic 24 Hours of Le Mans race, the circuit also hosts other major racing events, including the World Endurance Championship, the European Le Mans Series, and the Le Mans Classic.
+The Le Mans Classic is a biennial event that showcases historic racing cars from the 1920s to the 1970s, making it a must-visit for motorsport enthusiasts and vintage car collectors.